Privacy Notice for Students

 • Where we need to comply with a legal obligation.

 • Where it is necessary for Study Group’s legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
-Such instances may include the prevention of fraud, error, harassment or child abuse.
+Such instances may include the management of the study-, application- and enrolment process, the prevention of fraud, error, harassment or child abuse.

 We may also use your personal information in the following situations, which are likely to be rare: